-It is the hope of the Diaconate Planning Committee that this resource will provide you with helpful information in the planning of your pilgrimage to Rome for the 2017 Diaconate Ordination.
-Please look over this document carefully and direct any questions you may have to the deacon candidate or the DPC Chairman, Vinhson Nguyen.
+It is the hope of the 2024 Diaconate Planning Committee (DPC) that this resource will help you and your guests with the planning of travel for your guests during Diaconate week.
+Please look over this document carefully (especially Part 1).

 - List of Travel Agencies (in no particular order)

 - Popular Travel Websites

 - Bus Companies in Rome

 - Popular Sites in Rome

 - Top Ten Churches to Visit in Rome

 - Using a travel agent for your family and friends during their stay in Rome/Italy is strongly suggested.

 - Deacon candidates – or a family member/friend – should negotiate the contract (itinerary and price) with the travel agent as soon as practical; the contract may include an offer of one free traveler for every 8 or 10 or 12 paying travelers.
 Candidates may decide to offer just a “land package” or a “complete package” including air and land.
 The diaconate week schedule should be taken into account when planning the itinerary.